-If the parent and the teachers mutually agree that placement is inappropriate, enrollment will be terminated.
-If parents and staff are

-WSP Family Handbook 2019-20 Page 47 of 63 unable to come to a mutually agreeable plan, the school reserves the right to cancel the enrollment of a child for one or more of the following reasons:
+If the parent and teachers mutually agree that placement is inappropriate, enrollment will be terminated.
+If parents and staff are unable to come to a mutually agreeable plan, the school reserves the right to cancel the enrollment of a child for one or more of the following reasons:

-- 1. If a child has special needs our program is unable to meet. - 2.
-If a parent fails to observe policies of The Waldorf School of Pittsburgh. - 3.
-If physical or verbal abuse of children or staff by a parent occurs.
+- 1. If a child has needs our program is unable to meet. - 2.
+If a parent fails to observe policies of the school.